 Scope: This project involves replacing old slide gate style fire hydrants to compression style fire hydrants.
 Compression style hydrants have a break away flange that prevents them from leaking.
 This will mitigate damage to nearby properties due to hydrant damage caused by impacts such as vehicle strikes.

-Program: Infrastructure Project Name: Water Metering Sub-program: Submission ID: Water 6099 Location: City Wide Cost: \$3,000,000 OBI: \$17,418 Funding Sources: Water Utility: Water Levy: \$1,714,000 \$1,286,000 Scope: Water metering enhances user equity by allowing customers to pay for the water and sewer that they use.
-All single-family and industrial, commercial and institutional (ICI) properties in Richmond are now metered.
-This project involves the implementation of an advanced volunteer multi-family water meter program.
-The advanced volunteer multi-family water meter program will target the last sector that is not metered for water.
-As part of the program, the City offers a subsidy for the actual installation cost of water meters up to the greater of \$1,200 per unit or \$100,000 per complex, as well as a five-year guarantee for water charges for existing multi-family complexes.
-The program will also involve active outreach by the City to complexes that will benefit from the water meter program.
+Program: Infrastructure Progran n Sub-program: Water Project Name: Water Metering Program Submission ID: 6099 Location: City Wide Cost: \$3,000,000 OBI: \$17,418 Funding Sources: Water Utility: Water Levy: \$1,714,000 \$1,286,000 Scope: they use.
+All single-fami ily and industrial, commer cial and institutional (I the water and sewer that CI) properties in Richmond need volunteer multi-family metered for water.
+As pa e greater of \$1,200 per ur ry offers a subsidy for the nit or \$100,000 per con the actual installation cost mplex, as well as a five-year